lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Taboos and Prohibitions that may interfere with voting
 -

+# Analysis Section
+- reification and randomness in patterns, from 'elimination' contest artificiality to Kahneman business and market randomness illusions.
+- applications to fitness of persons
+- applications to clear language used
+- applications to issues and options
+- applications to best practice operations (for voting and for what is voted on)

 ## Locus of Control
 - psychology of external locus of control